drhelius/Gearboy/README.md

 A lot of effort has gone into this in order to follow OOP and keep it as simple as possible.

+For any comments or questions I can be reached at: http://twitter.com/drhelius

 ----------

 Features